Best Forex Brokers in Nigeria 2023

 AvaTrade is an online CFD & forex trading platform that supports the MT4, MT5, and AvaTradeGo mobile trading platforms for iOS and Android.

-Traders from Nigeria are registered under ‘Ava Trade Markets Ltd’ which is registered under BVI Financial Services Commission, which is an offshore regulator in the British Virgin Islands.
+Traders from Nigeria are registered under ‘Ava Trade Markets Ltd’, regulated by BVI Financial Services Commission, which is an offshore regulator in the British Virgin Islands.

 Fees: CFD Trading at AvaTrade is commission-free, and there are no deposit or withdrawal fees.
 Spread accounts are fixed with a competitive spread.
-The benchmark spread is 0.9 pips for pairs like EUR/USD.
+The benchmark spread is 0.9 pips for pairs like EUR/USD with maximum leverage of 1:400.
 But their Swap fees are not the lowest.

-Trading Conditions: AvaTrade offers Standard Retail Account and Pro Accounts for traders along with Islamic account options and a negative balance protection feature is available on all accounts.
+Trading Conditions: AvaTrade offers only one account for traders along with Islamic account options and a negative balance protection feature is available.

 They have no Naira accounts, and Nigerians can choose USD, GBP, or EUR as their base account currency.

 AvaTrade broker offers their customers a range of markets to trade, including CFDs on assets like stocks, cryptocurrencies, forex (55 currency pairs), commodities, bonds and treasuries, ETFs, metals, energies, and indices.

 You can start trading with a minimum deposit of $100.
 AvaTrade offers a 20% bonus for new clients depositing over $1000.
 Deposits with cards are credited instantly.
 The minimum withdrawal on AvaTrade is $1 for cards and e-wallets while wire transfers require a minimum of $100.

 AvaTrade supports MT4 and MT5 trading applications and their own proprietary trading applications AvaWebTrader and AvaTradeGo App all of which are available on both desktop and mobile devices.